Are you looking for some good angry idioms?

 - Meaning: (slang) Uncontralablely upset; enraged.

 - Use In A Sentence: I don’t want to talk to him.
 I am afraid he is going to go postal on me.
+He is already a bit unstable.
+This will just push him over the edge.

 31. To Scream Bloody Murder